-TetraMap is just a map and we emphasise that any map is just an interpretation of reality – and will always have some kind of bias.
+When presenting overseas, we always show the “real” map of the world with New Zealand at the top centre, to emphasise that any map is just an interpretation of reality and will always have some kind of bias.

-We focus on behaviour rather than personality but we do like some of Jung’s concepts when we generalise them as metaphors.
+We try to focus on behaviour rather than personality but we do like some of Jung’s concepts when we generalise them as metaphors.

 The mask can be a metaphor for wearing different masks in different scenes or situations.
 In fact, the scene (and past scenes) will always influence the mask we choose at any point in time, so TetraMap does not try to establish any kind “true nature of the individual”.

 Jung proposed that art could help with anxiety, fear, emotional stress, and we simply encourage the art of metaphor as a powerful way to help think things through – even for more mundane things like project planning.
 However, Jung’s Archetypes are just too detailed and deep to be relevant to TetraMap.

 Although we avoid the terms “introvert” and “extrovert” because of the common association with personality, we liked Jung’s interpretation of being more internally or externally focussed (rather than being uncomfortable or comfortable amongst a group of people).